-This concept of data dissemination translates into an onion-shaped model of datasets: The most sensitive on-site data represent the outer layer with the remote and download levels being subsets of these data.
+The hierarchical concept of data dissemination translates into an onion-shaped model of datasets.
+The most sensitive on-site level represents the outer layer with the remote and download levels being subsets of these data.
 That is, any data contained within a less sensitive level are also included in the higher level(s).
-A detailed list of variables offered at the different levels together with notes on the generation of the three data versions can be found for each release of a Scientific Use File in the respective report on Anonymization Procedures.
+A detailed list of variables offered at the different levels together with notes on the generation of the three data versions can be found for each release of a Scientific Use File in the respective report on "Anonymization Procedures".